CoughDrop/eyex/README.md

 Also, I was having serious trouble getting the eyex.node file in the build/Release folder to work correctly with Electron, so it's currently ignoring that file and instead using the one in the root folder.
+That means the files need to be recompiled specifically for whatever version of Electron you use.
 I hope to fix this and stop embarrassing myself someday, but boy am I not a low-lever programmer.

+Note that the `init` function of `eyex.cc` defines the method names that will be available to be called from JavaScript via a node import, as well as their mapping to internal methods.
+While additional methods may be available from the SDK, we keep the method called to a minimum here to keep consistency across libraries, and because this code is not fun to maintain.

 This library listens on both gaze and linger events, as defined in the EyeX SDK.
 I wasn't able to figure out a clean way to register a listener, so instead the javascript is responsible